What Is ClickHouse and How Does It Compare to PostgreSQL and TimescaleDB for Time Series?

 ClickHouse primarily uses the MergeTree table engine as the basis for how data is written and combined.
-Nearly all other table engines derive from MergeTree, and allow additional functionality to be performed automatically as the data is (later) processed for long-term storage.
+Nearly all other table engines derive from MergeTree and allow additional functionality to be performed automatically as the data is (later) processed for long-term storage.

-(Quick clarification: from this point forward whenever we mention MergeTree, we're referring to the overall MergeTree architecture design and all table types that derive from it unless we specify a specific MergeTree type)
+(Quick clarification: From this point forward, whenever we mention MergeTree, we're referring to the overall MergeTree architecture design and all table types that derive from it unless we specify a specific MergeTree type.)

 At a high level, MergeTree allows data to be written and stored very quickly to multiple immutable files (called "parts" by ClickHouse).
 These files are later processed in the background at some point in the future and merged into a larger part with the goal of reducing the total number of parts on disk (fewer files = more efficient data reads later).
 This is one of the key reasons behind ClickHouse’s astonishingly high insert performance on large batches.

 All columns in a table are stored in separate parts (files), and all values in each column are stored in the order of the primary key.
-This column separation and sorting implementation make future data retrieval more efficient, particularly when computing aggregates on large ranges of contiguous data.
+This column separation and sorting implementation makes future data retrieval more efficient, particularly when computing aggregates on large ranges of contiguous data.

 Once the data is stored and merged into the most efficient set of parts for each column, queries need to know how to efficiently find the data.
-For this, Clickhouse relies on two types of indexes: the primary index, and additionally, a secondary (data skipping) index.
+For this, Clickhouse relies on two types of indexes: the primary index and, additionally, a secondary (data skipping) index.

-Unlike a traditional OLTP, BTree index which knows how to locate any row in a table, the ClickHouse primary index is sparse in nature, meaning that it does not have a pointer to the location of every value for the primary index.
-Instead, because all data is stored in primary key order, the primary index stores the value of the primary key every N-th row (called index_granularity, 8192 by default).
+Unlike a traditional OLTP, BTree index, which knows how to locate any row in a table, the ClickHouse primary index is sparse in nature, meaning that it does not have a pointer to the location of every value for the primary index.
+Instead, because all data is stored in primary key order, the primary index stores the value of the primary key in every N-th row (called index_granularity, 8192 by default).
 This is done with the specific design goal of fitting the primary index into memory for extremely fast processing.

 ClickHouse was designed with the desire to have "online" query processing in a way that other OLAP databases hadn't been able to achieve.
 Even with compression and columnar data storage, most other OLAP databases still rely on incremental processing to pre-compute aggregated data.
 It has generally been the pre-aggregated data that's provided the speed and reporting capabilities.

 To overcome these limitations, ClickHouse implemented a series of vector algorithms for working with large arrays of data on a column-by-column basis.
-With vectorized computation, ClickHouse can specifically work with data in blocks of tens of thousands or rows (per column) for many computations.
-Vectorized computing also provides an opportunity to write more efficient code that utilizes modern SIMD processors, and keeps code and data closer together for better memory access patterns, too.
+With vectorized computation, ClickHouse can specifically work with data in blocks of tens of thousands of rows (per column) for many computations.
+Vectorized computing also provides an opportunity to write more efficient code that utilizes modern SIMD processors and keeps code and data closer together for better memory access patterns, too.

-In total, this is a great feature for working with large data sets and writing complex queries on a limited set of columns, and something TimescaleDB could benefit from as we explore more opportunities to utilize columnar data.
+In total, this is a great feature for working with large data sets and writing complex queries on a limited set of columns and something TimescaleDB could benefit from as we explore more opportunities to utilize columnar data.

-That said, as you'll see from the benchmark results, enabling compression in TimescaleDB (which converts data into compressed columnar storage), improves the query performance of many aggregate queries in ways that are even better than ClickHouse.
+That said, as you'll see from the benchmark results, enabling compression in TimescaleDB (which converts data into compressed columnar storage) improves the query performance of many aggregate queries in ways that are even better than ClickHouse.

 Nothing comes for free in database architectures.
-Clearly ClickHouse is designed with a very specific workload in mind.
+Clearly, ClickHouse is designed with a very specific workload in mind.
 Similarly, it is not designed for other types of workloads.